View BIOLYFE Newsletters

 Demonstrating large-scale bioethanol production from lignocellulosic feedstocks

-The benefits of second generation biofuels production from lignocellulosic materials are significant.
+The benefits of second generation bioethanol production from lignocellulosic materials are significant.
 The main advantages include higher per hectare productivities, better GHG (green house gas) performance and avoidance of direct competition with the food market.
 In order to make this technology competitive with fossil fuels, significant cost reductions and technological developments are needed while the sustainability of the overall process has to be ensured.

-Basic information on BIOLYFE is provided in the project flyer.
+Basic information on BIOLYFE is provided in the project flyer

 BIOLYFE is co-funded by the European Commission in the 7th Framework Programme (Project No. FP7-239204).